1. Take your phone out of the water.

 For example, Apple claims its most recent iPhone models have a rating of IP68, which essentially means they can stand a maximum depth of 6 meters for up to 30 minutes in water.

-The longer the phone remains in water, the higher the likelihood of irreversible damage.
+The longer the phone remains in the water, the higher the likelihood of irreversible damage.
 It’s important to act quickly to mitigate potential harm and improve the chances of successful recovery.

 Does Rice Fix Water Damage?